corsairmarks/eldanaer_stellar_authority/mod/README.md

     * Support spawning hive-minded Zdremites for hive-minded Eldanær
     * Do not add happiness for High-G Pops which are hive-minded
 * 9.2.0 Add a government trigger for other mods (`has_government_bureaucratic_autocracy`), minor localisation fix
+* 10.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Adjust custom scripting for new leader system
+    * Adjust Zdremite extra defensive armies - there is currently a bug with spawning armies (even defensive ones) resulting in them spawning in orbit of the planet
+    * Integrate underlying changes for technologies

 ## Source Code